-- Tap the floor picker and choose the floor you want to survey.
+- Tap the floor picker and choose the floor to survey.

-To enable the floor picker in a map that contains multiple facilities, zoom to the facility you want to work with.
+To enable the floor picker in a map that contains multiple facilities, zoom to or tap the facility to work on it.

 - Tap Survey.

-If the sensor check bar is red, a message appears on the bar and the survey cannot start.
+If the sensor check bar is red, a pop-up message appears on the screen indicating that the survey cannot be started.
 Tap the sensor check bar to open the Sensor Check menu and resolve any sensor issues, such as poor compass accuracy or no Bluetooth connection.